 Justice Harvison Young was appointed to the Court of Appeal on August 29, 2018.

-Former Chair of the Litigation Department at Fasken Martineau, Justice Hourigan has a distinguished career in law and public service.
-He served as the Chief of Staff to the Attorney General for Ontario and as Counsel and Director of Issues Management for the Premier of Ontario.
+Justice Hourigan is a graduate of McGill University and Osgoode Hall Law School.
+The former Chair of the Litigation Department at Fasken Martineau, Justice Hourigan has had a distinguished career in law and public service.
 In private practice, Justice Hourigan specialized in commercial ligation, with an emphasis on corporate governance disputes, securities litigation, and class actions.
 He was appointed to the Ontario Superior Court in 2009 and was chambered in Milton, Ontario.
 While on the Superior Court, Justice Hourigan served on the Board of Directors of the Ontario Superior Court Judges’ Association.
-In October of 2013, he was elevated to the Court of Appeal for Ontario.
-He was appointed as the Chief Justice’s representative on the Civil Rules Committee in 2015.
-Justice Hourigan is a graduate of McGill University and Osgoode Hall Law School.
+In October 2013, he was elevated to the Court of Appeal for Ontario.
+He has served two terms as the Chief Justice’s representative on the Civil Rules Committee.
+In 2021, he was appointed as the Commissioner of a Public Inquiry regarding the Ottawa Light Rail Transit system.
+The Commission had a mandate to investigate the commercial and technical circumstances that led to breakdowns and derailments of the Ottawa LRT.
+After hearing from approximately 100 witnesses, in November 2022, eleven months after his appointment, he delivered a final report of more than 500 pages, which included 103 policy recommendations.

 Grant Huscroft was appointed to the Court of Appeal for Ontario in December 2014, following a lengthy academic career.